Currently Enrolling Trials

 Korlym was specifically approved to control hyperglycemia secondary to hypercortisolism in adults with endogenous Cushing's syndrome who have type II diabetes mellitus or glucose intolerance and have failed surgery or are not candidates for surgery.

 Korlym is supplied as a tablet for oral administration.
 The recommended initial dose is a single dose of 300 mg orally once daily.
 The daily dose of Korlym may be increased in 300 mg increments.
 The dose of Korlym may be increased to a maximum of 1200 mg once daily but should not exceed 20 mg/kg per day.
-Increases in dose should not occur more frequently than once every 2-4 weeks.
+Increases in dose should not occur more frequently than once every two to four weeks.

-The FDA approval of Korlym was based on an uncontrolled, open-label, 24-week, multicenter clinical study.
+FDA approval of Korlym was based on an uncontrolled, open-label, 24-week, multicenter clinical study.
 The study enrolled 50 subjects with clinical and biochemical evidence of hypercortisolemia despite prior surgical treatment and radiotherapy.
 The subjects were placed in one of two cohorts: a diabetes cohort and a hypertension cohort and were evaluated separately.
 Korlym treatment was started at a dose of 300 mg once a day.
-The study protocol allowed an increase in dose to 600 mg after two weeks, and then by additional 300 mg increments every four weeks to a maximum of 900 mg per day for patients <60 kg, or 1200 mg per day for patients >60 kg.
+The study protocol allowed an increase in dose to 600 mg after two weeks, and then by additional 300 mg increments every four weeks to a maximum of 900 mg per day for patients <60 kg or 1200 mg per day for patients >60 kg.